stb5585/Dungeon-Crawl/README.md

     - Main file for controlling items, including randomly generating for chests and drops
 - map.py
     - Defines the room tiles of the world and available movement per each tile
+- player.py
+    - File for controlling the playable character, including all actions/interactions with the world
 - races.py
     - File that outlines the various racial options when creating a new character
 - README.md